 Lead generation and lead nurturing

-- Who are you and what do you offer?
+- Who you are and what do you offer?

 - Are you an expert in your field?